 As you can possibly imagine my cast and I were furious.
 But, it taught me something that was very important about theatre.
 Theatre and other arts are all subjective.
 What one judge loves can be what another despises, or what one group of people think as groundbreaking others can think of it as predictable.

-This became evident to me when I was watching the 2016 Tony Awards, Hamilton dominated the awards winning 11, but I personally believed that many o the awards should have gone to other shows.
+This became evident to me when I was watching the 2016 Tony Awards, Hamilton dominated the awards winning 11, but I personally believed that many of the awards should have gone to other shows.
 Back in 2004, Avenue Q took home the coveted Best Musical Tony Award over Wicked, this was seen as a huge upset, but Wicked was winning everything and there was that need for the love to be spread around in order to appreciate the other shows that were just as good but were being hidden behind the Wicked hype.
 When I was watching the 2016 Tony’s I was hoping for the sane type of upset to occur for Waitress.
 I knew that it was a slim chance, but I had hope that a show that dealt with abuse and the complexities of life for a woman as she finds her power would do better than a show that has won almost every other award that it was nominated for.

 But that’s life and that’s how some things are, and it’s impossible to change people’s opinions.
-Despite my feelings about judging and awarding theatre, I believe that it is very important to the culture of the community.
-And you can bet your bottom dollar that I will be infront of my TV with a bowl of popcorn watching the Tony Awards.
+Despite my feelings about judging and awarding theatre, I believe that it is very important to the culture of the community, and you can bet your bottom dollar that I will be in front of my TV with a bowl of popcorn watching the Tony Awards.